softlayer/jumpgate/developer-guide.md

 When implementing things like the index endpoint (and the tokens endpoint later), it's extremely important to remember that the output is dependent upon what your driver *actually* supports.
 In this case, we're not going to worry about v3 support and we're going to add in v1 support (to make using Horizon easier).

-To start, let's create the endpoints directory we imported from earlier:

-{% highlight bash %}
-$ mkdir jumpgate/index/drivers/my_driver
-{% endhighlight %}

-Now within that, create the index.py where our IndexV2 class will reside.
+To start, create the index.py where our IndexV2 class will reside.
 Start by putting the following within the index.py file:

 {% highlight python %}
-from jumpgate.compute import compute_dispatcher

 class IndexV2(object):
+    def __init__(self, disp):
+        self.disp = disp

     def on_get(self, req, resp):
         versions = [{
             'id': 'v2.0',
             'links': [{
-                'href': compute_dispatcher.get_endpoint_url(req, 'v2_index'),
+                'href': self.disp.get_endpoint_url(req, 'v2_index'),
                 'rel': 'self'
             }],
             'status': 'CURRENT',